Candid Camera: Television

 A British version of Candid Camera began in 1960 and ran for seven years.
 It was initially presented by David Nixon or Bob Monkhouse and featured Jonathan Routh and Arthur Atkins as pranksters.
 The show briefly returned in 1974, hosted by Peter Dulay, with Arthur Atkins and Sheila Bernette.
 Another series was aired in 1976 with Jonathan Routh in charge, with Dulay as producer.
 These two 1970s series reappeared in 1986, with an opening sequence from Peter Dulay.
 Jeremy Beadle made his name hosting prank shows, notably Beadle's About in the 1980s and 1990s.
 Channel 4 and Dom Joly developed Trigger Happy TV in the early part of the 21st century.
 A similar style show with no real presenter went out as Just for Laughs on the BBC around the same time.

-An Australian version of Candid Camera, titled Candid Camera On Australia, aired on the Ten Network in 1989-90.
+An Australian version of Candid Camera, titled Candid Camera On Australia, aired on the Ten Network in 1989–90.

+A Chilean version of Candid Camera, titled Cámara escondida, aired on Canal 13 in 1994.

 A French version of Candid Camera, titled La Caméra invisible on RTF.

 Quebec saw its own adaptation titled Les insolences d'une caméra.

 A German variant of Candid Camera, known as Verstehen Sie Spaß?, was begun in 1980 and continues to air as of 2019.

 A wave of other American hidden-camera prank shows began in the 1980s: Totally Hidden Video was shown on Fox from 1989 until 1992.
 MTV's Ashton Kutcher vehicle, Punk'd, devised elaborate pranks on celebrities.
 Some shows have been criticized because of the potential cruelty inherent in the pranks, such as Scare Tactics.
 Oblivious was a series which gave cash prizes to unsuspecting subjects in the street who answered trivia questions but did not realize they were on a game show.
-More recent prank shows have been Girls Behaving Badly, Just for Laughs: Gags, The Jamie Kennedy Experiment, Boiling Points, Trigger Happy TV, and Howie Do It.
+More recent prank shows have been Girls Behaving Badly, Just for Laughs Gags, The Jamie Kennedy Experiment, Boiling Points, Trigger Happy TV, and Howie Do It.
 Perhaps the most ambitious of all was The Joe Schmo Show in which Matt Kennedy Gould was surrounded by actors and hoaxed for the entire series.

 One episode of Supermarket Sweep from 1991 featured Johnny Gilbert mentioning during the Big Sweep to a team member named Barry (who also appeared on Monopoly): "He thinks he's on Candid Camera, but he knows he's on Supermarket Sweep!"